-

 User identity management

-An increasing number of security breaches and the growing popularity of mobile devices has emphasized the need to ensure that use of the external internet is compliant with the corporate policies and only authorized users access external resources provisioned by the corporate personnel.
-Identity Management makes this possible by verifying the identity of a person or a device.
+An increasing number of security breaches and the growing popularity of mobile devices has emphasized the need to ensure that use of the external internet is compliant with the corporate policies.
+Only authorized users must be allowed access to external resources provisioned by the corporate personnel.
+Identity Management makes it possible by verifying the identity of a person or a device.
 It does not determine what tasks the individual can take or what files the individual can see.

 An SSL forward proxy deployment identifies the user before allowing access to the internet.
 All requests and responses from the user are inspected.
 User activity is logged, and records are exported to the Citrix Application Delivery Management (ADM) for reporting.
 In Citrix ADM, you can view the statistics about the user activities, transactions, and bandwidth consumption.

-By default, only the user’s IP address is saved, but you can configure the feature to record more details about the user, and use this identity information to create richer internet usage policies for specific users.
+By default, only the user’s IP address is saved, but you can configure the feature to record more details about the user.
+You can use this identity information to create richer internet usage policies for specific users.

 The Citrix ADC appliance supports the following authentication modes for an explicit-proxy configuration.

-- Negotiate.
+• Negotiate.
 Authenticates the user through a Kerberos authentication server.
-If there is an error in Kerberos authentication, appliance uses NTLM authentication.
+If there is an error in Kerberos authentication, the appliance uses NTLM authentication.
 For more information, see Negotiate Authentication Policies.

-For transparent proxy, only IP-based LDAP authentication is currently supported.
-When a client request is received, the proxy authenticates the user by checking an entry for the client IP address in the active directory, and creates a session based on the user IP address.
-However, if you configure the ssoNameAttribute in an LDAP action, a session is created by using the username instead of the IP address.
+For transparent proxy, only IP-based LDAP authentication is supported.
+When a client request is received, the proxy authenticates the user by checking an entry for the client IP address in the active directory.
+It then creates a session based on the user IP address.
+However, if you configure the ssoNameAttribute in an LDAP action, a session is created by using the user name instead of the IP address.
 Classic policies are not supported for authentication in a transparent proxy setup.

 Note